zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 	- The business you start is *likely, if it's got a network effect, going to create a similar power law among your users, perhaps among your employees,* some of which will earn great riches and others who will earn some.
 And so you have to think about how you're going to operate within this context.
 	- Alvin Toffler wrote a book called **"Future Shock"** in 1970, in which case he laid out that we used to have the **agrarian economy** where 95% of us were involved with making food.
 Now, we're down to less than 1% of our society, it's transitioned.
 After the second **scale economy**, we've now moved into **==networked economy==**.
 		- ![image.png](../assets/image_1665586005367_0.png)
-	- The means of wealth creation were the manufacturing lines.
-Now, the means of production are the networks themselves.
-And so there's this increase of this power law because we can now reach billions overnight.
+	- The **means of wealth creation were the manufacturing lines**.
+Now, the **means of production are the networks themselves.** And so there's this *increase of this power law because we can now reach billions overnight.*
+	-